-Canva is easy to use thanks to its very intuitive drag-and-drop interface.
+Canva is very easy to use thanks to its very intuitive drag-and-drop interface.
 Also, you don’t have to worry about starting from scratch either, although you can do that if you want.
 There are a ton of templates you can choose from to work with multiple categories.
 These include infographics, posters, and even business cards.

 Canva is yet another freemium online graphics tool that’s extremely simple to use and offers a mountain load of templates that can help you out.
 It’s supposed to be a quick and easy way to create visuals and help those unskilled in the magic of graphic design.